 experiment with different values for the “scheduler tunables”.
 Often you might get better effects by simply exchanging one performance aspect for another.
 For example if you want to decrease the CPU usage, you might increase file processing interval (but the result will be that new DAGs will appear with bigger delay).
 Usually performance tuning is the art of balancing different aspects.

-sometimes you change scheduler behaviour slightly (for example change parsing sort order) in order to get better fine-tuned results for your particular deployment.
+sometimes you change scheduler behavior slightly (for example change parsing sort order) in order to get better fine-tuned results for your particular deployment.

 Scheduler Configuration options¶

 The following config settings can be used to control aspects of the Scheduler.

 However, you can also look at other non-performance-related scheduler configuration parameters available at